Volumetric Rendering with Baked Quadrature Fields: Abstract

 \section{Abstract}

-We propose a novel Neural Radiance Field (NeRF) representation for non-opaque scenes that allows fast inference by utilizing textured polygons.
+We propose a novel Neural Radiance Field (NeRF) representation for non-opaque scenes that enables fast inference by utilizing textured polygons.
 Despite the high-quality novel view rendering that NeRF provides, a critical limitation is that it relies on volume rendering that can be computationally expensive and does not utilize the advancements in modern graphics hardware.
-Existing methods for this problem fall short when it comes to modelling volumetric effects as they rely purely on surface rendering.
+Many existing methods fall short when it comes to modelling volumetric effects as they rely purely on surface rendering.
 We thus propose to model the scene with polygons, which can then be used to obtain the quadrature points required to model volumetric effects, and also their opacity and colour from the texture.
 To obtain such polygonal mesh, we train a specialized field whose zero-crossings would correspond to the quadrature points when volume rendering, and perform marching cubes on this field.
-We then rasterize the polygons and utilize the fragment shaders to obtain the final colour image.
-Our method allows rendering on various devices and easy integration with existing graphics frameworks while keeping the benefits of volume rendering alive.
+We then perform ray-tracing and utilize the ray-tracing shader to obtain the final colour image.
+Our method allows an easy integration with existing graphics frameworks allowing rendering speed of over 100 frames-per-second for a $1920\times1080$ image, while still being able to represent non-opaque objects. \keywords{Novel View Synthesis \and Neural Rendering \and Neural Fields.}